Notes on Milnor-Witt K-theory: Introduction

+This work is divided into three parts, each of which includes a review of the necessary background material.
+We begin by briefly reviewing this background, which will be used throughout the paper.

-The preliminaries consist first of recall on the theory of quadratic forms over fields, but more precisely on inner products spaces to deal with arbitrary characteristics.
-The main results and computations concerning the Grothendieck-Witt and Witt rings are recalled in Section \ref{sec:GW}.
+First, we review the theory of quadratic forms over fields, but more precisely inner product spaces to deal with arbitrary characteristics in Section~\ref{sec:GW}.
+It contains results and computations on Grothendieck-Witt and Witt rings relevant to our purposes.

-Secondly, after a quick recollection on cotangent complexes and canonical sheaves (or modules) in Section \ref{sec:cotangent}, we have given in an appendix (Section \ref{sec:Gduality}) some reminders on Grothendieck coherent duality theory, and explain the link with the work of Sheja and Storch which allows explicit computations.
-In particular, we define explicitly what we call the \emph{differential trace map}, and give various interesting properties and formulas: the expression of Grothendieck residue symbols (\Cref{df:Grothendieck_residues}), the computations in term of explicit presentations and Bezoutians: see \Cref{prop:compute_residues_SS} and \eqref{eq:compute_residues_SS}.
+Second, the reader will find a short recollection on cotangent complexes and canonical sheaves (or modules) in Section~\ref{sec:cotangent}, directed towards explicit computations.

+Finally, we have given in Section \ref{sec:Gduality} reminders on Grothendieck coherent duality theory, and explain the link with the work of Scheja and Storch, which allows one to derive explicit calculations.
+In particular, we define explicitly what we call the \emph{differential trace map}, and give various interesting properties and formulas: the expression of Grothendieck residue symbols (\Cref{df:Grothendieck_residues}), the computations in terms of explicit presentations and Bézoutians: see \Cref{prop:compute_residues_SS} and \eqref{eq:compute_residues_SS}.